mzsiga/brkrst-2044/CDS-1/README.md

 # CDS-1 Instructions

-# My Contact information:
+## My Contact information:
 > Email:    michael.zsiga@gmail.com\
 > Twitter:  https://twitter.com/michael_zsiga \
 > LinkedIn: https://www.linkedin.com/in/zigzag \
 > Website:  https://zigbits.tech

 This is Common Deployment Scenario (CDS) # 1 from the Cisco Live presentation BRKRST-2044 - Enterprise Multi-Homed Internet Edge Architectures.
-CDS 1 highlights the single router, single ISP connection deployment example.
+CDS-1 highlights the single router, single ISP connection deployment example.
 Within this page are the steps to properly configure static (tragic) routing connectivity (Section 1) and dual stack BGP (IPv4/IPv6) connectivity (Section 2) to the Internet (INET).

 NOTE: For all the Common Deployment Scenarios (CDS) you can load the initial configurations for BB1, BB2, ISP-A, and ISP-B once.
 We are not making a lot of changes to these devices, if any.